ISOR3X/library-of-templates/README.md

 Check out the wiki of this Github page for more information on each template and some tips on how to improve your workflow!
 (Still a work in progress)

 I intend to share more templates in the future.

+### Important notes
+1. You can freely use these templates, the only thing you need to do is give credit this github when you post a mod (as mentioned by the license!).
+2. Make sure to copy both the .AI file and the references folder.
+Without the references folder you will miss textures.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]